{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image{{trans:65ce1843b997e0b7d7b11092670a54ab_1}} image

 CIF Israel 2026_Designed Flyer new.pdf

-The exchange programs in Israel for the years 2024 and 2025 were canceled due to the war.
+The IPEP in Israel in 2024 and 2025 were canceled due to the war.

-The 2023 CIF Israel IPEP 2023 .pdf included four participants from Switzerland, Finland, Germany, and Turkey.
+In the 2023 IPEP in Israel (CIF Israel IPEP 2023 .pdf), four participants took part: from Switzerland, Finland, Germany, and Turkey.

 CIF Israel Program 2023 detailed last .pdf

-An article by the participant from Switzerland was published in the organization’s bulletin in 2024 and is available here:
+An article by the participant from Switzerland was published in the organization’s bulletin in 2024 and can be found here:

 Priska CIF IPEP 2023 report final.pdf